 Stock status.
-A stock assessment based on JABBA was conducted in 2018 for black marlin.
-This assessment suggests that the point estimate for the stock in 2017 is in the green zone in the Kobe plot with $F/F{MSY}=0.96$ (0.77-1.12) and $B/B{MSY}=1.68$ (1.32-2.10).
+No new stock assessment for black marlin was carried out in 2019, thus, the stock status is determined on the basis of the 2018 assessment based on JABBA and other indicators presented in 2019.
+This assessment suggests that the point estimate for the stock in 2017 is in the green zone in the Kobe plot with $F/F{MSY}=0.96 (0.77-1.12)$ and $B/B{MSY}=1.68 (1.32-2.10)$.
 The Kobe plot (Fig. 2) from the JABBA model indicated that the stock is not subject to overfishing and is currently not overfished (Table 1; Fig. 2), however these status estimates are subject to a high degree of uncertainty.
-The recent sharp increases in total catches (e.g., from 15,000 t in 2014 to over 20,000 t since 2016, mostly due to increases by I.R.
-Iran and India), and conflicts in information in CPUE and catch data lead to large uncertainties in the assessment outputs.
+The recent sharp increases in total catches (e.g., from 13,000 t in 2012 to over 21,000 t by 2016), and conflicts in information in CPUE and catch data lead to large uncertainties in the assessment outputs.
 This caused the point estimate of the stock status to change from the red to the green zones of the Kobe plot without any evidence of a rebuilding trend.
 As such, the results of the assessment are uncertain and should be interpreted with caution.